 Staff initiatives and practices at Women’s Hospital at Health Sciences Centre (HSC) have set the standard for health care for women and their families in Manitoba and internationally.
 For over 130 years, HSC has provided exceptional patient care in the field of women’s and newborn health.
-More than 255,000 babies have been born at Women’s Hospital since it opened in 1950.
-With the opening of a new facility, HSC will continue to be a pioneer in research, leadership, and education in maternal, neonatal, and gynecological health care.
-Let’s look back at the history of women’s and maternal health at what is now Health Sciences Centre Winnipeg.
+More than 255,000 babies were born at Women’s Hospital (735 Notre Dame Ave) between 1950 and 2019.
+With the opening of the new facility, HSC continues to be a pioneer in research, leadership, and education in maternal, neonatal, and gynecological health care.
+This is the history of women’s and maternal health at what is now Health Sciences Centre Winnipeg.

 1888 – 1913: Maternity Hospital